s-fifteen-instruments/qcrypto/docs/source/Theory.rst

    readevents7 -A -D -8,33,36,0 -X -b 225,900,0 -a1

 :code:`chopper2.c` is responsible for sorting the timestamps on the high-count side into suitably sized bins.
-It is called by QKDServer with the following options in :code:`chopper2.py` `[source] <https://github.com/s-fifteen-instruments/QKDServer/blob/master/S15qkd/chopper2.py#L58-L67>`_:
+It is called by QKDServer with the following options in :code:`chopper2.py` `[chopper2 source] <https://github.com/s-fifteen-instruments/QKDServer/blob/master/S15qkd/chopper2.py#L58-L67>`_:

 ====== ==================================== ===========
 Option Argument                             Description